 Microfluidic Devices Market Dynamics

 In recent times, the microfluidic devices market has witnessed several collaborations and partnerships among organizations that are engaged in the research, manufacturing, or distribution of microfluidic devices.
 Such collaborations are primarily aimed at the development of new devices and the modification of existing ones.
 For instance, in February 2018, Northwestern University collaborated with Gatorade, the Seattle Mariners, and Shirley Ryan AbilityLab for the development of a wearable microfluidic sweat analytics system.

 Technical advancements and product innovations are playing a pivotal role in the growth of the microfluidic devices market.
 Microfluidic devices are composed of diverse materials such as silicon, glass, polymer, and ceramics.
 The fabrication procedures for silicon and glass materials are improving, making them ideal for the manufacturing of medical equipment and devices.
 Besides, extensive research in the field of microfluidics has shifted the focus toward devices made from polymeric materials as well.

 Microfluidic Devices Market Competitive Landscape

-The major competitors in the microfluidic devices market include Agilent Technologies, Abbott Laboratories, Bio-Rad Laboratories, Inc. Becton, Dickinson and Company, Cepheid, Dolomite Centre, F. Hoffmann-La Roche, Johnson & Johnson, Fluidigm Corporation, Micronit Microfluidics, Siemens Healthcare, Inc. and RainDance Technologies, Inc.
+Some of the major companies operating in the global microfluidic devices market are Agilent Technologies Inc., Bio-Rad Laboratories Inc., Abbott Laboratories, Cepheid Inc., Becton, Dickinson and Company, Dolomite Microfluidics, Johnson & Johnson, F. Hoffmann-La Roche AG, Micronit Microfluidics, Fluidigm Corporation, Siemens AG, and RainDance Technologies Inc.